 1. Location location – from dusty community halls, share houses and remote huts, every couple’s retreat has a variety of accommodation and facilities.
 What’s important is choosing the right retreat for you and your partner.
 If you like to bond with others, then choose a retreat that encourages group meals and shared accommodation.
 If, however, you want to take the time out to enjoy the benefits of couple counselling in a private and beautiful setting, then opt for a retreat that allows for that.
 A careful balance of therapy and down-time such as walking in nature, taking a spa bath and relaxing over an intimate dinner for two, can set the scene for connection and rejuvenation on an intimate level with your partner.

-2. Group and 1:1 Sessions – group therapy sessions offer a wonderful opportunity to gain insight into a variety of common issues couples face and provide valuable tips on how to tackle day-to-day issues.
-In a group setting you also have the opportunity to share experiences and learn from other couples that may be going exactly through similar situations to you and your partner.
+2. Group and 1:1 Sessions – being with other couples working in specific couple activities on their own relationship as well offers a wonderful opportunity to gain insight into a variety of common issues couples face.
+In a group setting you have the opportunity to normalise your experiences as a couple and learn that other couples may be going exactly through similar situations to you and your partner.
 Make sure when you choose a couple’s retreat that there is also time for one-on-one sessions with your therapist.
 These sessions give the opportunity to go deeper into any issues you and your partner may be facing and gain professional help and guidance to move you forward, so that when you leave the retreat you have some techniques to draw upon to help you work our your problems and bring you closer together.

 3. Choose Your Therapist - these days, it’s all too easy to go online and Google an expert, however, if you are going to give your time to a couple’s retreat, then you need to do your research.
 Make sure your chosen therapist has the correct qualifications for the job, a good track history and some credible recommendations.
 Check that the therapist has an approach and also the experience that fits what you are looking for, that way, you will get the most out of your weekend away.